Scandal Savage: Powers and abilities

 The full extent of Scandal's powers has yet to be revealed, although it would appear that, owing to her father's immortality, she is incredibly resilient to harm.
 She claims to be "damned hard to kill" at the least.
 In Birds of Prey #107, she took a bullet from Deadshot and was capable of regrowing her damaged organs, talking to and carrying Knockout several minutes later with no apparent ill effects.
 In Checkmate (vol. 2) #18, it is speculated that she may be immortal like her father.
 She also took several rounds from a machine gun to the chest and legs and still considered herself combat ready (threatening to kill her assailants).
 She and other people have made comments that imply that her life had been or will be longer than average.
 She has proven herself to be a vicious fighter, capable of holding her own against the likes of Fatality, Hawkgirl, and Talia al Ghul.

-In combat, she often employs a set of retractable, wrist-mounted blades - the Laminas Pesar or "Lamentation Blades", which Scandal claims have been in the family for a long time.
-The blades have two settings.
-One is a pair of long, awl-like blades designed for stabbing.
-The other is three knife-like blades designed for slashing.
-She was also seen riding a motorcycle and seemed to be capable of combat while still riding this (though this was never seen).
+In combat, she often employs retractable, wrist-mounted blades known as the Laminas Pesar or "Lamentation Blades".